Software Stack

 - Make sure that you use reliable container sources (e.g. Galaxy Depot Software Stack, BioContainers, Sylabs, Dockers).

-- Containers cannot be modified/set-up on Euler.
+- Containers cannot be modified/set-up on Euler but you can containerise a conda enviroment using tykky.

 - If you setup/modify your own container, it is your responsibility to ensure that your container meets all security requirements.